 Contributions to The Impact Media and Measurement Fund will be tax deductible as provided by law, and meet the exempt purposes set forth in the Internal Revenue Code section 501(c)(3).

 Button above will direct you to donations for our Impact Media and Measurement Fund.
-Donations to individual projects can be made using the buttons under Projects section.
+Donations to individual projects can be made by clicking on the project buttons below.

 Donate by Mail

 Make check payable to:

 Central Valley Community Foundation

 Please include Impact Media & Measurement Fund on the memo line.

 The Central Valley Community Foundation maintains control over the disbursement of all grant funds.
 While donors and contributors may direct funds to specific projects or issues, they do not have editorial control over content produced with fund resources, or the interpretation of data.
 CVCF, the Impact Media & Measurement Fund, and all related projects will be held to strict donor transparency and editorial independence policies (Find policies under Fund Guidelines & Standards).

 The Impact Media and Measurement Fund at CVCF expects projects supported by the fund to be transparent about the funding of their operations and to maintain editorial independence from all revenue sources in order to ensure news judgments are made in the interest of the communities they serve.
 Projects supported by the fund can be issue-specific but must be available to the general public.

 CVCF staff works closely with project leadership to ensure timely completion of the scope of work and compliance with the funding agreement.

 We observe both an Editorial Independence Policy and a Donor Transparency Policy in addition to our standard grant agreement, and we hold all contributors, donors, and grantees to these same standards.
 CVCF may exercise discretion when enforcing and upholding these policies.
 This commitment is reflected below: